 The electron configurations of the radionuclides of interest have been analysed and the input files needed for the calculation of wave functions and atomic parameters have been defined.
 Calculations of the EC spectrum for several EC isotopes have been performed including multiplet splitting of the different main resonances and Auger transitions to different bound electron configurations.
-Energy dependent life-time calculations of these states due to Auger and Fluorescence decay has been added.
+Energy dependent life time calculations of these states due to Auger and Fluorescence decay has been added.
 For cases where experimental data is available satisfactory agreement between theory and experiment is reached over the entire energy range or the EC spectrum.
 These calculations are implemented in Quanty, a freely available script language (www.quanty.org) and can easily be modified to test the influence of for example different nuclear models.
 Documentation on the web page has been updated to include the newly generated functions used in these scripts.
-Implementations for the fluoresence yield line widths have been implemented and are tested against different know experimental measurements.